 For an online article about Sue and her art, see Meridian Magazine (June 2003).

-Now, ten years after taking up landscape quilting, and having made a mark on the art community in Wisconsin, Sue has relocated with her husband to St. George, Utah (the far southwest corner of the state) where she has continued her art in a new studio, to which she'll return have serving a mission with her husband in Nashville, TN.
-Look for more great creations in 2010!
+Ten years after taking up landscape quilting, and having made a mark on the art community in Wisconsin, Sue relocated with her husband to St. George, Utah (the far southwest corner of the state) where she has continued her art in a new studio, and where she has connected and collaborated with other artists in Utah.
+She took two 18-month hiatuses to serve missions with her husband in Nashville, TN, and Madrid, Spain.